vidyagames998/vidyagames998.github.io/eldenring/index.md

 The mimic can be very stupid, remove poison mist.

+You can also go easily get a 7/8/9/10 grave glovewort if you want from the giant conquering heros grave right before fire giant without fighting any mini bosses and get your imps to +10.

 Buff before the fog door.
-Summon the mimic with your seal and dragon breath out.
+Summon the mimic with your seal and dragon breath out so your mimic tries to use it on fire giant.

 You just want to run up underneath him on the horse and rb/r1 his leg without the shackle, if he runs away sprint under him an just keep moving away from his foot stomps.
 Stay close underneath him in phase 1 to avoid his shield bash as it's one hit kill with low vigor.
 The shield scoop can be invincibility frame dodged by hopping off the horse at the right time.
 Avoid fire by staying where there's no flame.